muratk3n/thirdwave/en/2021/03/unrivaled-beckley.md

-Russia and China currently maintain a “strategic partnership,” but this relationship is unlikely to become a genuine alliance, because the two coun- tries share a 2,600-mile border and a desire to dominate Eurasia—a goal that one side can accomplish only by subjugating the other.
+Russia and China currently maintain a “strategic partnership,” but this relationship is unlikely to become a genuine alliance, because the two countries share a 2,600-mile border and a desire to dominate Eurasia—a goal that one side can accomplish only by subjugating the other.
 Perhaps a shared hatred of the United States will bring Russia and China together, but history suggests otherwise.
-At the start of the Cold War, China initially aligned with the Soviet Union, but by the 1960s the two Communist powers were literally at war with each other, and in the 1970s China offi - cially switched sides and aligned with the United States.
+At the start of the Cold War, China initially aligned with the Soviet Union, but by the 1960s the two Communist powers were literally at war with each other, and in the 1970s China officially switched sides and aligned with the United States.

 Today, many Russian and Chinese strategists warn their respective gov-